eficode-academy/embeddedproject/README.md

 **Congratulations, now you have a version controlled pipeline!**
 -----------------

-## 8. Run your build in a defined environment
+## Exercise 8 - Run your build in a defined environment

 Use the [native make docker image](https://hub.docker.com/r/praqma/native-make/) to build in a docker container.
 Here's a bit of cheat to get headed in the right direction: